At least 8 people shot, 2 of them killed at Virginia Beach Oceanfront

 He said there were eight victims at the first scene, and at the second scene, near the intersection of 20th Street and Pacific Avenue, a person confronted a police officer and was killed in a police-intervention shooting.

-An officer also was hit by a car and went to the hospital to be treated for non life-threatening injuries.
+The chief also said an officer was hit by a car and went to the hospital to be treated for non-life-threatening injuries.

+Neudigate confirmed that "several" people had been detained from the area and were in custody, but he didn't say they had been charged with any involvement in the shootings.

+"We have several people that were stopped," he said.
+"What their involvement in this incident is, we don't know yet."

 Around 2:30 a.m., family members of at least one person who had been shot were waiting outside Sentara Virginia Beach General Hospital.